 - Parking vehicle on the grass- No person shall park a motor vehicle on the yard of a residence between the house and the street.

 - Garage Sales- Residents of Rogers are allowed to have two garage sales from their premises each calendar year.
 The sale cannot last more than 3 days each.
-A free permit is required, which can be obtained at the Rogers City Hall.
+A free permit is required, which can be obtained online or at the Rogers City Hall.
 Permits shall be posted at the premises during the sale.
 Signs maybe placed prior to the sale, but must picked up by the end of the garage sale or a citation maybe issued.
 Garage Sale signs cannot be placed on trees, street signs, stop signs, light poles or other utility poles of any kind.

 - The Lien Process- In the event that unsightly/unsanitary conditions are not corrected by the occupant or the owner, the city will take steps to abate the situation.
 A notice will be posted on the property if there is a house, a certified letter will be mailed to the property owner giving them 7 days to correct the code violation.
 If after 7 days the violation is not corrected, the city will hire a contractor to abate the situation.
 The city will send the property owner a bill for the abatement.
 This bill will include a $200 mobilization fee, cost of the abatement, and administrative costs associated with the notification.
 If property owner does not pay this bill, the city's legal staff will present to the city council an ordinance requesting that this unpaid bill for abatement be filed with the county clerks office as a lien on the property.
 This lien will be considered a tax and will be added to the property tax of that property.